schosen/processout-helloworld/README.md

 - **requestsTotal**: a counter that tracks the total number of HTTP requests received by the server
 - **responseDuration**: a histogram that measures the duration of HTTP responses
--  **errorTotal**: a counter that tracks total number of errors returned by server (When set to true, the handler returns an "Internal Server Error" and increments the errorsTotal counter) Currently is hardcoded to false.
-In the real world you would replace the boolean with some logic.
+-  **errorTotal**: a counter that tracks total number of errors returned by server (When not nil, the handler returns an "Internal Server Error" and increments the errorsTotal counter).

 There are also "out the box" metrics related to memory consumption, cpu consumption, etc. e.g. `process_cpu_seconds_total` (Total user and system CPU time spent in seconds) and `process_virtual_memory_bytes` (Virtual memory size in bytes)